Lydia Darragh: American Revolutionary War

 On September 26, 1777, British troops occupied Philadelphia.
 General William Howe moved across the street from the Darraghs, in a house formerly belonging to John Cadwalader.
 Darragh began regularly providing her son Charles with information regarding the enemy's plans, gathered by eavesdropping in her home and around town.
 She would often write this information in simple code on pieces of scrap paper, which she hid in large buttons that she and the messengers wore.
 On September 27, 1777, Major John Andre, aide to General Howe, requested use of the Darraghs home for Howe's staff.
 Lydia told them that they had already sent away their two youngest children to live with relatives in another city, but that they had nowhere else to go and would like to stay in their home.
 She protested and went straight to Howe's residence (Cadwalader House) across the street from her home (Loxley House).
 Prior to her meeting Howe, a British officer introduced himself as Captain William Barrington of the 7th Regiment of Foot (Royal Fusiliers).
 She was immediately taken aback by his Irish brogue and his name Barrington, which was her maiden name.
 He told her that he was from Dublin and in the course of the conversation, she discovered that he was her second cousin.
 She explained to him the situation and he stated that he would take up her case with Howe immediately.
-They both walked into the residence and were taken in to see Howe who agreed to let her stay but that he and his staff would use the large house parlor for staff meetings.
+They both walked into the residence and were taken in to see Howe, who agreed to let her stay, but that he and his staff would use the large house parlor for staff meetings.
 They were permitted to remain, as Quakers were known to be unsupportive of the war, even on the side of the colonies, and therefore posed no apparent risk to the British army.

 On December 2, 1777, Lydia received a request that she and her family retire early, by 8 o'clock.
 She was told that she would be awakened when the soldiers were finished so she could let them out.
 Lydia pretended to go to sleep, but instead listened to the soldiers through the door.
-She learned that British troops were being ordered to leave the city on December 4 to make a surprise attack on the Continental army camped at White Marsh, led by George Washington.
-Lydia sneaked back to bed and pretended to be asleep until the officer, Major John André, knocked three times at her door to awaken her to follow them out and extinguish the candles.
+She learned that British troops were being ordered to leave the city on December 4 to make a surprise attack on the Continental Army camped at White Marsh, led by George Washington.
+Lydia snuck back to bed and pretended to be asleep until the officer, Major John André, knocked three times at her door to awaken her to follow them out and extinguish the candles.